jstngoulet/ActiveNet_Trainer/README.md

 to export the document to PDF form, so that users can easily view the documents as expected on a variety of machines, and paper, without losing quality.
 Bookmarking remains functional after export.

+###    File Location
+To be consistent with the file structure, and to reduce the amount of time used on Git, I have downloaded the latest copy into the *Community* drive on your computer.
+Here, you may find the last documents updated by myself and you may continue the current tasks.

+###    Asana Project Management
+In the duration of this project, we used Asana as our Project Management software.
+While helpful (and free), the project is no longer being updated on the site.
+For current status updates, please see the current Sr. Management Analyst.

 ### Course Setup
 Within LITMOS, there are several courses geared toward the below categories: